-How to Deal with Rejection During the Job Hunt
+How to Deal With Rejection While Job Hunting

 If you’re consistently rejected at application stage

 When you’re struggling to get an interview and have had several rejections at application stage, it’s worth analysing why it’s happening.
 Could it be that you’re going for roles that are a bit too senior for your level of experience?
 Perhaps you haven’t quite taken the time to carefully tailor your cover letter to each role?
 Are you lacking a particular skill that’s needed for the job that you’re after?

 A scattergun approach is rarely effective when it comes to searching for work.
 It’s much better to focus your time and effort on carefully crafting each individual application.
 Next time you apply, pay extra attention to the job spec, and make sure your cover letter addresses each of the required skills on it.
 Ask a friend or relative to check it before sending.

 If you’re struggling to get past the first interview

 There will always be interviews where either you or the recruiter will quickly conclude that the job isn’t the best fit for you.
 You might find out that the role is slightly different to what was described in the ad.
 The recruiter might realise that you’re missing a skill that other candidates have.
 Or you might not have the level of experience they’d hoped for.
 But if you find that you’ve been rejected multiple times at this first interview stage, it might be to do with your interview technique.